jpease/justinpease.com/_posts/2022-10-27-the-cto-will-need-to-fix-that.md

 **"The CTO will need to fix that."** This phrase should reflexively cause a reaction.

-I'm not saying it will always be a red flag if the CTO (or any other person) is the only person who can fix something, but I think it should at least prompt a moment of reflection.
+I'm not saying it will always be a red flag if the CTO* is the only person who can fix something, but I think it should at least prompt a moment of reflection.

+\* *While I'm using the CTO as an example, this really applies in principle to any one person.*

 # Maybe it's OK